Data to decisions: How RHI Magnesita turned digital complexity into clarity

 RHI Magnesita had implemented Autodesk Vault to manage its design and engineering files, but adoption lagged.
 Vasconcelos and his team wanted Vault to serve as a connective backbone across systems.
 “We wanted to make Vault the central hub for our engineers—connected to CRM and other business tools,” he says.

-The company also wanted to develop this solution in-house, rather than hiring a third-party vendor.
+The company also wanted to develop the infrastructure in-house, rather than hiring a third-party vendor.
 With infrastructure still under development and global server setup posing a hurdle, the team needed guidance from someone who had already navigated similar terrain.
 “We were still creating our infrastructure,” Vasconcelos explains.
 “We weren’t sure how to set up servers globally, and we needed insights from someone who had already done it.”

 A Success Plan built on collaboration